Last updated on 13th June 2024

 Like Scrum, Waterfall is another sub-framework of agile project management.
 The difference is that while Scrum breaks down projects into sprints and is flexible with how long the process can take, waterfall project management breaks projects down into linear sequential phases.

-How Waterfall works
+How does Waterfall work?

-Typically, projects are broken down into 5-7 steps: Conception, initiation, analysis, design, construction, testing, and deployment.
+Typically, projects are broken down into 5-7 steps:

 Each step needs to be completed before you can move onto the next one, and because everything is mapped out at the beginning of the project there’s little to no room for error.